Compare Merchant Cash Advance Quotes

 MCA consolidation works by securing a new loan, often from a specialised consolidation lender, to pay off multiple existing MCAs.
 Instead of juggling various high-interest payments, the business now has just one loan to manage.

 The lender negotiates with the MCA providers on behalf of the business to reduce the overall burden of debt.
-And this new loan usually comes with a lower interest rate and more favourable terms.
-Let’s understand it with an example.
+This new loan usually comes with a lower interest rate and favourable terms.

 Process of MCA consolidation

-The process of MCA debt consolidation involves the following steps, generally:
+The process of MCA debt consolidation involves the following steps:

-1. Total assessment: The first step is assessing the total debt from all MCAs, including payment schedules, interest rates and the remaining balance.
+1. Analysing the total amount owed: The first step for a business is to assess the total debt from all merchant cash advances, including payment schedules, factor rates and the remaining balances from each MCA.

-3. Negotiating terms: Now, the consolidation lender negotiates with the MCA providers to settle the debt, aiming to reduce the overall repayment amount.
-This negotiation can also mean extending the payment terms.
+3. Negotiating terms: Now, the consolidation lender negotiates with the old MCA providers to settle the debt.
+Depending on the type of MCA consolidation, the aim of this negotiation could be to extend the payment terms or reduce the overall repayment amount.

-4. Loan approval: Once this negotiation is successful, the lender provides a new loan that pays off the MCAs.
-The business now has a single loan with manageable payments.
+4. Loan approval: Once this settlement is successful, the lender pays off the MCAs.
+The business now repays one loan to a single lender instead of keeping track of multiple monthly repayments of different MCAs.

 5. Repayment process: The business now begins repaying the consolidation loan according to the agreed terms.